Riggins v. Nevada: Significance

 This decision highlighted two factors not previously emphasized in cases involving involuntary medication.
 First, the involuntary treatment must be the least intrusive treatment for restoration of competence.
 Second, the proposed treatment must be medically appropriate for the individual's safety as well as that of others.

 In Washington v.
 Harper, the individual protesting the involuntary medication was already incarcerated.
 The Court suggested in this case that a competent person has the right to refuse if the medication is administered for other than treatment reasons to a person not dangerous or extremely ill, but it accepted the institution's procedures for making such treatment decisions.
 However, Riggins was not convicted at the time he was involuntarily medicated.
 In Riggins v.
 Nevada, the Court said that not only had the medication to be a medically appropriate means of attaining an important state objective such as competency, but the medication must be the least intrusive means of attaining the objective.
 However, although the treatment must be the least intrusive (for example, to allow the individual to retain a clear head to consult with his attorney as well as to avoid medication side effects), the court did not say that involuntary medication is never appropriate to achieve the state's goal.

+Limits about drug dosages in trial were eventually settled in Sell v.
+United States, over a decade after the Riggins v.
+Nevada decision.